ryanxwang/lazylifted/README.md

 ## Installation

+1. Install Rust and Cargo according to official documentations.
+See `cargo.toml` for the minimum supported rust version of this project.
-1. Set up a Python virtual environment and install the dependencies listed in `requirements.txt`.
+2. Set up a Python virtual environment and install the dependencies listed in `requirements.txt`.
-2. Run `./scripts/setup_dynamic_library.sh`.
+3. Run `./scripts/setup_dynamic_library.sh`.
 This will add the Python dynamic libraries to the dynamic library path environment variable.
 This might not be necessary if you are not using a virtual environment.
 See [pyo3](https://pyo3.rs/v0.15.0/building_and_distribution.html#dynamically-embedding-the-python-interpreter) documentation and the [cargo book](https://doc.rust-lang.org/cargo/reference/environment-variables.html#dynamic-library-paths) for more details.
-3. Build with `cargo build --release`.
+4. Build with `cargo build --release`.
 Note that the built binary will only be compatible with the Python version (e.g. 3.11) of the environment that you build in.